 Yes.
 In line with CDC guidance, all patients, visitors, and staff in SCCA clinics must wear a mask in the clinic.
 If you’re coming for an appointment, please wear a mask.
 If someone comes with you, they should wear one, too.
 A mask will be provided to those who aren’t wearing one.

-By covering your mouth and nose, it appears that you are less likely to spread the virus when you are not showing symptoms (asymptomatic) or have early symptoms that aren’t recognized.
+By covering your mouth and nose, you are less likely to spread the virus when you are not showing symptoms (asymptomatic) or have early symptoms.

 Should I wear a mask in public?

 Washington state requires people to wear face coverings in indoor public spaces such as stores, offices and restaurants and outdoors when you can't stay 6 feet apart from others.

 You do not need to wear a cloth face covering:

 - In your home when you are only with people in your household.

 - When you are alone in your car.